Our Work with High Schools

 ● HERO High School

 ● Laboratory School of Finance and Technology

 ● South Bronx Community Charter High School

 ● University Heights High School

-Joining the High School Network, HERE to HERE schools gain access to our support network and staff to add capacity to existing programs.
-This includes: one Work-Based Learning Coordinator two days per week, one School Design Coach once per month, one Network Professional Development five times per year, tailored support year-round, and a team tasked with brokering opportunities through ImBlaze — an internship management tool developed by Big Picture Learning.
-While we continue to support work-based learning in HERE to HERE schools, we are also exploring new avenues to serve our community, including development of an affiliate model that allows schools to join or access our resources in varying capacities.
-Collectively, Network schools are affecting a powerful paradigm shift in the way we think about college and career readiness.
+By joining the HERE to HERE Network, schools gain access to staff who add capacity to existing programs as well as our broader support network. .
+This includes one Work-Based Learning Coordinator two days per week, one School Design Coach once per month, one Network Professional Development five times per year, tailored support year-round, and a team tasked with brokering opportunities through ImBlaze — an internship management tool developed by Big Picture Learning.
+We are also exploring new avenues to serve our community, including development of an affiliate model that allows schools to join or access our resources in varying capacities.
+Collectively, Network Schools are affecting a powerful paradigm shift in the way we think about college and career readiness.